-How Long Does it Take to Get Adverse Possession in Texas?
+How Long Does It Take To Get Adverse Possession in My State?

 When Do Adverse Possession Claims Arise?

-Adverse possession cases are fact-specific, meaning the person that adversely possesses the land of another must conduct themselves strictly in the manner required under the Texas Remedies Code.
+Adverse possession cases are fact-specific, meaning the person who adversely possesses the land of another must conduct themselves strictly in the manner required under the law.

-How Long Must the Trespasser Possess the Land?
+How Long Must the Trespasser Possess the Land: Complicating Factors

-- A three-year statute of limitation if the adverse possessor has documented proof of legal title, such as a hard copy of an original registered deed (but clearly mistaken)—giving them title to the property
+- A three-year statute of limitation applies if the adverse possessor has documented proof of legal title, such as a hard copy of an original registered deed (but clearly mistaken), giving them title to the property

-- A five-year statute of limitations period if the adverse possessor cultivates, uses or enjoys the land, pays applicable property taxes and again has document proof of title
+- A five-year statute of limitations period applies if the adverse possessor cultivates, uses, or enjoys the land, pays applicable property taxes, and again has documentary proof of title

-A 25-year waiting period applies in some limited situations—like an owner with a disability.
-Texas law also allows tacking, which is combining periods of time between successive legal ownership.
-For example, if an adverse possessor used the land for five years and then sold their interest to a subsequent adverse possessor who continued to adversely possess the land for another five years, the subsequent adverse possessor meets the 10-year statute of limitations.
+Some states also allow tacking, which combines periods of time between successive legal ownerships.
+For example, if an adverse possessor used the land for five years and then sold their interest to another who continued to adversely possess the land for another five years, the subsequent adverse possessor meets the 10-year statute of limitations.

-Under Texas law, to acquire title to property by adverse possession, a person must prove the following elements by a preponderance of the evidence—meaning the evidence is more likely than not:
+Generally, to acquire title to property by adverse possession, a person must prove the necessary elements by a preponderance of the evidence — meaning the evidence is more likely than not.

 1. Visible Appropriation and Possession of the Property